Celebration of volunteering in North Hertfordshire

 It could go to a young person who has overcome challenges to reach their goal or achieve a personal ambition.
 Although young people can often get a bad rap in the media, we know that there are many out there who are trying to make their communities a better place.
 If you know a young person who is an utter star, then please nominate them for our Young Star Award!

 How to nominate a local hero

-The deadline for nominating a worthy volunteer for the Chair's Volunteer Achievement Awards is midnight on Friday 18 December 2020.
+The deadline for nominating a volunteer for the Chair's Volunteer Achievement Awards was midnight on Friday 18 December 2020.

 Judging and decisions will be made by Friday 8 January 2021.

 Award winners will be notified by Friday 22 January 2021.